Copyright © 2011 Sex Information Resources All Rights Reserved

 When in a face to face position for sex I prefer my husband to look at me - and this heightens the orgasm.
 It doesn't bother me too much if I don't achieve orgasm - which isn't very often - because the sex was pleasurable anyway and I really enjoy seeing my husband have fun as he fucks me.
 I do feel a little disappointed - but think the next time will be better.

-The sex positions advice found here was spot on: try new positions regularly and if the man has a high sex drive and the woman a low sex drive, she must let him have his way to keep him happy.
+The sex positions advice implied here, if not explicitly stated, is spot on: try new positions regularly and if the man has a high sex drive and the woman a low sex drive, she must let him have his way to keep him happy.

-[Ed: That parochial view of male and female sexuality is certainly a strange one to modern ears.
-But it demonstrated clearly that some men and women still hold fast to a traditional view of human sexuality which dictates that the man must "satisfy" the woman during sexual activity.
+[ Editor's note: That anachronistic view of male and female sexuality is certainly a strange one to modern ears.
+But it demonstrates clearly that some men and women still hold fast to a traditional view of human sexuality which dictates that the man must "satisfy" the woman during sexual activity. ]

 However, This view of sexuality is probably responsible for poor communication, failed relationships, and a lack of sexual fulfillment.
 I also suspect that it is responsible for many men failing to get to grips with sexual difficulties such as delayed ejaculation and premature ejaculation.